-The Residency Program received its initial accreditation from CAMPEP (Commission on Accreditation of Medical Physics Education Programs, Inc) in 2005, and was re-accredited in 2010 & 2015.
-Current accreditation is effective until December 2020 - the Residency Program reaccreditation document was submitted to CAMPEP in May 2020.
+The Residency Program received its initial accreditation from CAMPEP (Commission on Accreditation of Medical Physics Education Programs, Inc) in 2000 and was re-accredited in 2005, 2010, 2015, & 2020.
+Current accreditation is effective until December 31, 2025.

 For public access data regarding the Residency Program, please see here.